How Many Dart Frogs Can Live Together?

 How many poison dart frogs can live together?

-As a general rule of thumb, it is recommended to keep no more than 3 adult poison dart frogs in a single enclosure.
-Also, you’ll need to allocate a minimum of 5 gallons of space for each poison dart frog.
+It is recommended to keep no more than 3 adult poison dart frogs in a single enclosure.
+You’ll need to allocate a minimum of 5 gallons of space for each poison dart frog.

-So, if the enclosure is 20 gallon, you might keep 3 poison dart frogs comfortable in there.
+So, in a 20-gallon enclosure, you might keep 3 poison dart frogs comfortably.

 Can geckos can live with dart frogs?